formulae-org/.github/profile/README.md

 ## Getting started

 The easiest way to use Fōrmulæ is at [formulae.org](https://formulae.org) — nothing to install.
 New here?
-Open a **showcase** straight from the site (e.g. [`?script=showcases/Arithmetic`](https://formulae.org/?script=showcases/Arithmetic)) to see a package at work, or try the AI **Converse** demo at [`?script=examples/AI converse`](https://formulae.org/?script=examples/AI%20converse).
+Start with the [**Tutorial**](https://formulae.org/?script=articles/Tutorial), which walks you through the interface in about 15 minutes.
+Then open a **showcase** straight from the site (e.g. [`?script=showcases/Arithmetic`](https://formulae.org/?script=showcases/Arithmetic)) to see a package at work, or try the AI **Converse** demo at [`?script=examples/AI converse`](https://formulae.org/?script=examples/AI%20converse).

 ## Contributing

 Contributions are welcome — bug reports, new packages, translations, and content (articles, showcases, examples).
+Building a package?
+The [**Developer's guide for packages**](https://formulae.org/?script=collaboration/guides/package_developer/index) walks you through defining, visualizing, editing, and reducing expressions.
 Please open an issue or pull request in the relevant repository.

 For questions or general contact: **contact@formulae.org**